Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello free-trial nags are gone

-Using the same technique of searching for phrases like “Premium free” and “upgrade”, we can find those target <span>, <h2>, etc. tags and walk the HTML DOM backwards to find juicy container tags and obliterate them (well, display: none).
+Using the same technique—searching for phrases like “Premium free” and “upgrade”—we can target <span>, <h2>, etc. elements, then walk back up the DOM to find their container elements and eliminate them (well, display: none).

 4. Trello Awesomeness in One Script

-After working on individual improvements for Trello, and since there is overlap in the handling of the CSS search algorithm, I figure why not roll everything into one script and add some more zhuzh and use HSL colour format (e.g. color: hsl(74deg 13% 49%)) to make some very cool themes.
+After working on individual improvements for Trello—and since there’s overlap in how the CSS search algorithm works—I figured, why not roll everything into one script, add some extra zhuzh, and use HSL color format (e.g., color: hsl(74deg 13% 49%)) to create some very cool themes.

-Why use HSL-colour notation?
-It stands for Hue, Saturation, and Lightness (HSL) and is very cool for this reason: If I find a sweet colour and want a complementary colour that is either lighter or darker, I’m pretty much SOL if I’m looking at a colour wheel for RGB colours: what usually happens is I can only find ugly colours that sort of match.
+Why use HSL color notation?
+It stands for Hue, Saturation, and Lightness—and it’s great for one reason: if I find a sweet color and want a complementary shade that’s lighter or darker, I’m basically SOL when using the RGB color wheel.
+What usually happens is I end up with ugly mismatched colors.

 RGB is tough

-Instead, if I find a nice colour using HSL, I can simply adjust the Lightness to make it darker or lighter and still retain the quality of the original colour.
+With HSL, if I find a nice color, I can simply adjust the lightness to make it darker or lighter while preserving the original hue and tone.
 Could I just use alpha on RGB?
-No, because HTML containers stack on top of each other.
+No—because HTML containers stack and blend visually.

 HSL Example